Wetlands Logging Guide

 Wetlands automatically logs all operations (environment creation, installation, execution) with rich context metadata:

-logging.basicConfig()or add handlers to enable console output - Most logs include context fields (environment name, operation type, etc.)
+wetlands.logger.enable_console_logging()to enable console output withDEBUG/INFOon stdout andWARNING/ERROR/CRITICALon stderr - Most logs include context fields (environment name, operation type, etc.)

 Note

-By default, execute_commands() functions read process stdout in a background thread via ProcessLogger.
-If you need to read stdout manually, pass log=False to disable automatic logging.
+By default, execute_commands() functions read process stdout and stderr in background threads via ProcessLogger.
+If you need to read stdout manually, pass log=False to disable automatic logging; in that mode the default subprocess stderr stream remains merged into stdout unless you pass custom popen_kwargs.

 Log Context